Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

 Starting from $(X,\Xi_X)$ and $(Y,\Xi_Y)$, we construct a principally polarized abelian variety $(A,\Theta)$ with a $G$-action that fixes the origin and preserves the class of $\Theta$ following \cite[\S9.2]{Debarre}.
-Consider the groups $K(\Xi_X)$ and $K(\Xi_Y)$ defined as above.
-These are finite torsion subgroups of the respective abelian varieties that are isomorphic to $Z\oplus Z$ with $Z=\bigoplus_{i=1}^s\Z/d_i\Z$ and possess a symplectic form given by the polarization.
-Note that $G$ acts trivially on both $K(\Xi_X)$ and $K(\Xi_Y)$: for $X$, this can be checked directly on each factor $X_i$ (cf.~Lemma \ref{lem K} here below) and we know by Lemma \ref{lemma type Ex b} that $K(\Xi_{g_i})$ is $G_i$-invariant; for $Y$ this is trivial.
+Note that $G$ acts trivially on both $K(\Xi_X)$ and $K(\Xi_Y)$.